FatFreeGravity/MiniMica/README.md

 # MiniMica
-MiniMica is a lightweight WPF utility library that brings Windows 11–style Mica visuals to classic desktop apps.
-It offers a minimal window template with a custom title bar, theme awareness, and efficient rendering, delivering a modern look without WinUI or heavy dependencies other than .NET Framework 4.8.
+MiniMica is a lightweight WPF library that brings Mica-style Windows visuals for classic .NET Framework applications.
+It offers a minimal window template with a custom title bar, theme awareness, and efficient rendering, achieving a modern appearance without WinUI, heavy dependencies, and in a self-contained binary under 1 MB.

+Contact Us: fatfreegravity@gmail.com